Engin-Boot/capture-behavior-of-a-visit-counter-GaganPunjabi/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given The computer system is running
-  When Patient asks for appointment at registration desk Then Increment the patient count on successful registration
+  When Patient asks for an appointment at the registration desk Then Increment the patient count on successful registration

 Scenario: Compute parking slots to reserve for visiting specialists

+  Given the Schedule of Specialists visiting the hospital is recorded.
-  Given Parking token is assigned to each vehical owner When Vehical enters the parking entry and ask for token Then Count number of tokens been assigned
+  When Vehicle enters the parking entry and asks for a patient token Then Assign tokens if the space is available.